Contact Us for An Appointment Today!

 Non-invasive Treatment for Bulging, Ruptured, or Herniated Disc (Slipped Discs)

-In treating bulging, ruptured, or herniated Disc (slipped discs), most spine experts agree that conservative care (non-surgical and drug-free) should be tried before surgery is considered, except in severe cases.
+In treating bulging, ruptured, or herniated Disc (slipped discs), most spine experts agree that conservative care (non-surgical and drug-free) should be considered, except in severe cases.
 Chiropractic care has a long history of successfully providing conservative care for disc conditions.

 What is a "slipped" disc?